mike-hosseini/airflow-sql-server-plugin/README.md

-# airflow-sql-server-plugin
-Apache Airflow plugin for SQL Server
+# Apache Airflow plugin for SQL Server

+Kerberized SQL Server Plugin for Apache Airflow.

+More instructions to be added...